brmc/django-octopus/README.markdown

-This package is ahead of pypi and the instructions no longer apply
+This package is ahead of pypi so the instructions no longer apply
-to versions installed from there.
+to versions installed with package managers.

 [![Build Status](https://travis-ci.org/brmc/django-octopus.svg?branch=master)](https://travis-ci.org/brmc/django-octopus)